mjfusa/Samples/electron/getstarted/readme.md

 # Electron App - Excel Data Streamer Sample

-Your app can send and receive data to and from the [Excel Data Streamer](https://support.office.com/en-us/article/What-is-Data-Streamer-1d52ffce-261c-4d7b-8017-89e8ee2b806f).
+ Excel’s Data Streamer  [Excel Data Streamer](https://support.office.com/en-us/article/What-is-Data-Streamer-1d52ffce-261c-4d7b-8017-89e8ee2b806f) add-in supports capturing, visualizing, and analyzing real-time sensor data in Excel.

 The Excel Data Streamer does this using the [App Service](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/app-services) feature of Windows 10.
-This sample will show how you can do this with your Electron app.

 This sample demonstrates how you can connect your Electron app with the Excel Datastreamer.

+This sample will use several feature of the Windows 10 platform including:
+* App Service
+* The bundling of a Win32 app (Electron app) and UWP app (App Service) is the same MSIX package.
+* Extended Capabilities:
+  * runFullTrust
+  * extendedBackgroundTaskTime

+This sample will use several Electron / Node.JS  features including:
+* Calling native Windows Runtime APIs from JavaScript
+* Conversion of Electron app into a standalone Win32 app.

+# Architecture

 The sample includes the following:
 * An Electron app